sam40072/onion-link-encryption/README.md

 First you'll need to select the setup option, which will create a folder along with 3 text files.
 You will need to select the amount of fake links and hashes to create, 1000 is a good number because its not too slow, but also not small enough to check by hand.

-After the files were created, you can select the option for adding links, it will ask you to put in a link, which will then be stored with all the fake links and a hashed version of the link will be stored with the fake hashes
+After the files were created, you can select the option for adding links, it will ask you to put in a link, which will then be stored with all the fake links and a hashed version of the link will be stored with the fake hashes.
+Then, both files get shuffled.

 When you want to retrieve the links, you'll need to select the unhash option, which will list the original links